top of page

 Welcome To Our Services

 Across the Pacific Ridge Behavioral Health campus, we understand that no two recovery journeys are the same.
 That’s why we will offer a continuum of care tailored to each individual’s needs.
-Our services are delivered through three independently operated programs designed to work in close coordination with one another: these will include our Enhanced Services Facility (ESF), Intensive Residential Treatment (IRT), and Intensive Behavioral Health Treatment (IBHT) programs.
+Our services are delivered through three independently operated programs designed to work in close coordination with one another: these will include our Enhanced Services Facility (ESF), Psychiatric Assessment Team (PAT), and Intensive Behavioral Health Treatment (IBHT) programs.
 Learn more about each below!

 Our Care Team